sabof/mview-image-and-emms-cover/README.md

 Put both files somewhere in your load-path, add `(require 'emms-cover)` somewhere in your .emacs, and do `M-x emms-cover-show`.

-<h3>Possible improvments (That I'm currently too lazy to implement, but you might not be)</h3>
+<h3>Possible improvements (That I'm currently too lazy to implement, but you might not be)</h3>
 <h4>MView Image</h4>

 * Improve the caching mechanism.
-It's currently in a rather lame, slightly better than nothing state.
-Possibly add a buffer-local switch to turn caching on and off.
+Now it's in a rather lame, slightly better than nothing state.
+* Add a buffer-local switch to turn caching on and off.

 <h4>EMMS Cover</h4>

-* Find/make a nicely licenced image for missing covers.
-Currently you need to find your own and set the emms-cover-nocover-image variable.
+* Find/make a nicely licensed image for missing covers.
+At the moment you need to find your own, and set the `emms-cover-nocover-image` variable.
 * Overlay a pause sign on top of the cover when the player is paused.
+Cache it, so the switch is instantaneous.